 AI isn’t coming to take your job, but it’s probably going to change it.
 Early indicators suggest that an AI-powered future is one where humans and intelligent technologies work collaboratively.
 But the largest barrier to realizing that future and the further advancement of AI is the current dearth of talent in the field.
-This goes beyond the lack of AI engineers: Deloitte’s 2020 State of AI in Enterprise Survey—the latest data available as of June 2022—found that the most significant corporate need was finding more AI-literate business professionals.
+The United States is facing a shortage of AI-trained professionals.
+This talent gap represents a significant opportunity for those who are willing to skill up through accessible online programs.

 Thanks to online degree programs and DIY skill-builders, it’s never been easier to get started in artificial intelligence.
 Educational options are available at every possible starting point: from the working software engineer to the absolute layman.